wuerzlefish/Qlockwork/README.md

 #define BUZZTIME_ALARM_1         Maximum time in seconds for alarm 1 to be active when not turned off manually.
 #define BUZZTIME_ALARM_2         Maximum time in seconds for alarm 2 to be active when not turned off manually.
 #define BUZZTIME_TIMER           Maximum time in seconds for the timer alarm to be active when not turned off manually.
-#define LOCATION                 Location for the weather conditions as entered on the Yahoo site.
-                                 (Only letters, ' ', and ',' are allowed).
-#define LANGUAGE_*               Language of the clock.
-The front itself is set in the clocks menue.
-#define UPDATE_INFO_*            The update info periodically anonymously checks if there is a firmwareupdate
-                                 available.
-No user data is send to the host.
-#define TIMEZONE_*               The time zone in which the clock is located.
-Important for the UTC offset and the
-                                 summer/winter time change.

 #define IR_REMOTE                Use an IR remote control.
 #define IR_LETTER_OFF            Turns off the LED behind the IR sensor permanently.
 This improves IR reception.
 #define IR_CODE_*                Any remote control can be used.
 6 keys are supported.
                                  Turn on "#define DEBUG" and press a button on the remote control.
                                  Then write the code displayed in the serial console to the file "Configuration.h".

 #define LED_LIBRARY_LPD8806RGBW  LED Driver for LPD8806 RGBW LEDs.